 - OBHR 68100 – Managing Behavior In Organizations

-Affordable courses, flexible scheduling (including evening classes) and a location near Chicago make this MBA program a smart choice.
-Tailor your degree to your interests with a variety of electives so you can focus on the skills that move you.
+Affordable courses, flexible scheduling, evening classes and a location just 30 miles from downtown Chicago make this MBA program a smart choice.
+Tailor your degree to your interests with a variety of electives so you can focus on the skills that will move your career forward!

 An MBA can help you advance your career in your current field or help you move into a different industry.
 Career paths include:

 - Business development manager

 MBA Beyond the Classroom

 MBA students have various ways to get involved on campus, including the following organizations and honor societies: